simplylu/puddle/README.md

 ## About
 Puddle searches and analyzes AI models across Huggingface, CivitAI, and Shakker AI platforms based on keywords.
 It collects statistics on model usage, downloads, bookmarks, and other metrics to provide insights into model popularity and trends.

-Originally created to analyze the landscape of open-source models used for adult content generation.
+Originally created to analyze the landscape of open-source models used to create content that falls under TFSV (Technology Enabled Sexual Violence) by only using NSFW search queries, but it can be used for any other SFW keywords as well.
 ## Installation

 1. Clone the repository: